Introduction to Operations & Technology Management

-The faculty in the OTM subject group cover a broad range of methodological expertise which they apply in their research and in which they train their PhD students, including mathematical modelling, data analytics and econometrics, and behavioural laboratory and field experiments.
+The Operations & Technology Management (OTM) Group has a leading reputation in three areas, in which we recruit, train and place our PhD students: innovation management and new product development, healthcare operations, and managing risk, uncertainty & complexity We cover a broad range of methodological expertise which we apply in our research and in which we train our PhD students, including mathematical modelling, data analytics and econometrics, and behavioural laboratory and field experiments.

 Watch Professor Stelios Kavadias talk about the Operations & Technology Management pathway:

 Hi, I’m Stelios Kavadias.
 I’m the Margaret Thatcher Professor of Enterprise Studies in Innovation and Growth here at Cambridge Judge Business School, and I’d like to share a few thoughts with you about our operations focus of the PhD programme here at Cambridge Judge Business School.
 A key question that many people have when they start contemplating going into a PhD programme is what’s really in it for them?
 What’s the idea behind the subject like operations?